ltrybuch/lib-themisui/themis_components/thTabset/readme.md

 [badge="number" | "string"]
 - Optional: `badge` allows a value to be displayed as a badge beside the tab.
 See example 7 below.

+[letter-spacing="boolean"]
+- Optional: When `letter-spacing` is true, tabs have reduced horizontal spacing to accommodate alphabet pattern (i.e. `A B C D ...`).

 #### thTabSet
 [type="string"]
 - `type` allows you to modify the `thTabset` styling based on it's intended purpose.